-Kill for Peace: American Artists Against the Vietnam War will be published by University of Texas Press this summer.
+Kill for Peace: American Artists Against the Vietnam War is now available.